embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 The `ToBytes` trait has been added to support conversion of colors into byte arrays.

-### Draw targets adapters
+### Draw target adapters

-TODO: Add a description how draw target adapters can be used.

 The `DrawTargetExt` trait is introduced to allow a translated, cropped or clipped sub-area of a `DrawTarget` to be drawn to.

 `DrawTargetExt` is implemented for `DrawTarget`.

-Please search for `DrawTargetExt` on <https://docs.rs/embedded-graphics> for usage examples.
+Please search for `DrawTargetExt` at <https://docs.rs/embedded-graphics> for usage examples.

 ### Fonts and text